Trump administration extends protected status for Yemen - Local News 8

 The extension leaves people who came to the United States more recently in a “precarious legal limbo and at risk of forcible return to the world’s largest humanitarian emergency,” Gottschalk said in a statement.

-There are approximately 1,250 Yemenis living in the United States, according to Oxfam.
+There are approximately 1,250 Yemenis living in the United States with TPS, according to Oxfam.

 The United Nations declared the situation in Yemen as the world’s worst humanitarian crisis, with more than 22 million people — three-quarters of the population — in need of aid and protection.

-Note: CLARIFICATION: This story has been updated to reflect the number of Yemenis living in the US with Temporary Protected Status.